 Inventors: Guang Yang, Tushar Udeshi, Andrew Kirmse, Emil Praun, Pablo Bellver, and Keir Banks Mierle

 Filing Date: September 11, 2016

 Publication Date: November 3, 2016

-In some examples, systems and techniques can determine a respective visit likelihood for each respective destination of a plurality of destinations based at least in part on a respective distance between the respective destination and a geographic location from a location history associated with a user and a comparison between a time associated with the geographic location and a visit likelihood distribution across time.
+In some examples, systems, and techniques can determine a respective visit likelihood for each respective destination of a plurality of destinations based at least in part on a respective distance between the respective destination and a geographic location from a location history associated with a user and a comparison between a time associated with the geographic location and a visit likelihood distribution across time.
 The systems and techniques can then sort at least some of the plurality of destinations.
 In other examples, systems and techniques can determine whether a user is likely to visit a place during a future instance of a timeslot based at least in part on a location history associated with the user.
-The systems and techniques can then output information relating to the place prior to the beginning of the future instance of the timeslot.
+The systems and techniques can then output information relating to the place before the beginning of the future instance of the timeslot.

 The patent provides a lot of details on how local search engines work, and this section on how location prominence scores are calculated captures that aspect of local search in a way that is worth repeating:

 The local search might also return a “prominence score.”
 A prominence score can be used to rank more prominent or well-known businesses ahead of less-known businesses within the radius because it may be more likely that a user visited the better-known business than the one that is geographically most proximate to the geographic location measurement.